The 10 Best Garden Tillers for 2026 (Tested and Ranked!)

 Links lead to amazon product pages

-2. Best Budget Pick: Earthquake 31635 MC33 Mini Tiller Cultivator.
+2. Best Budget Pick: Earthquake 31635 MC33 Mini Tiller Cultivator

-4. Best Electric Tiller: Sun Joe TJ604E 16-Inch Electric tiller.
+4. Best Electric Tiller: Sun Joe TJ604E 16-Inch Electric tiller

 5. Best Heavy-Duty Garden Tiller: Earthquake Victory Rear Tine Tiller

-6. Best for Roots: Earthquake 31285 Pioneer Dual Direction Rear Tine Tiller.
+6. Best for Roots: Earthquake 31285 Pioneer Dual Direction Rear Tine Tiller

-8. Best Gas Rototiller for Large Garden: Troy-Bilt Big Red Garden Tiller.
+8. Best Gas Rototiller for Large Garden: NOVUS 18-Inch Dual Direction Rear Tine Tiller

-11. Easiest to Use: Earthwise TC70025 7.5-Inch 2.5-Amp Corded Electric Tiller/Cultivator.
+10. Easiest to Use: Earthwise TC70025 7.5-Inch 2.5-Amp Corded Electric Tiller/Cultivator

 Continue to see the specifications and our review of each rototiller, as well as their respective pros and cons.